puppeteer/puppeteer/docs/api.md

 #### browser.wsEndpoint()
 - returns: <[string]> Browser websocket url.

-Browser websocket endpoint which could be used as an argument to [puppeteer.connect](#puppeteerconnectoptions).
+Browser websocket endpoint which can be used as an argument to [puppeteer.connect](#puppeteerconnectoptions).
 The format is `ws://${host}:${port}/devtools/browser/<id>`

 You can find the `webSocketDebuggerUrl` from `http://${host}:${port}/json/version`.
 Learn more about the [devtools protocol](https://chromedevtools.github.io/devtools-protocol) and the [browser endpoint](https://chromedevtools.github.io/devtools-protocol/#how-do-i-access-the-browser-target).